 Etorki has a rusty, bumpy rind because of the molds formed during pressing.
-The smooth, supple and velvety interior is a consistent white with occasional holes or slits.
+The smooth, supple and velvety interior is white with occasional holes or slits.
 It has a sweet and earthy aroma suggestive of the caramel flavours released by the pressed and aged sheep’s milk.

 Pair Etorki with chardonnay, riojas or traditional, sparkling white wines.